Finding Peace Within Yourself: 101 Timeless Principles to Live In Peace and Relieve Stress

 71. Quiet the Mind

-Techniques such as reflection, deep breathing, visualization, and meditation are a great way to quiet the mind.
-Be gentle on yourself and be consistent.
+Techniques such as reflection, deep breathing, visualization, and meditation are great ways to quiet the mind.
+Be gentle with yourself and be consistent.
 A few minutes each day can make a huge difference.

 72. Take Up Yoga

 Yoga is a popular and extremely effective technique for becoming more relaxed and peaceful.
 People of virtually any age and fitness level can practice it and it only takes a few minutes a day.